datamllab/rlcard/README.md

 Contribution to this project is greatly appreciated!
 Please create an issue for feedbacks/bugs.
 If you want to contribute codes, please refer to [Contributing Guide](./CONTRIBUTING.md).

 ## Acknowledgements
-We would like to thank JJ World Network Technology Co.,LTD for the generous support and all the contributors in the community.
+We would like to thank JJ World Network Technology Co.,LTD for the generous support and all the contributions from the community contributors.